Ads Management

 Step 2: The Broad Experiment

-• If good: Add as Exact Match.
+• If good: Add as Exact or Phrase Match where more control helps.

 • If bad: Add as Negative.